rak-n-rok/Krake/docs/dev/architecture.rst

-    The scheduler makes its decision based on a set of metrics provided by external metrics providers (see :ref:`dev/scheduling:Scheduling` for more details).
+    The scheduler makes its decision based on a set of metrics provided by external metrics providers (see :ref:`dev/scheduling:Scheduling` for more details) as well as the availability of the clusters.
     The decisions are periodically reevaluated, which could potentially lead to *migration* of applications.

 ------------